fernando-mc/redmondpython.com/content/day_one_lesson.md

 We've been using double quotes around your strings, but either double or single quotes are valid in Python:

+`'Hello world'`

 `"Hello world"`

-`'Hello world'`

 You do have to be careful about using quotes inside strings:

 `'Let's learn Python together!'`

 will give you another `traceback`, for a `SyntaxError`.
 When Python evaluates this expression, it starts at the first single quote as the start of the string, and to the next single quote as the end of the string.
 Then it doesn't know what to do with the rest of the stuff that follows.

 There are a few ways to solve this problem.
-One is to use double quotes:
+One is to use double quotes on the outside:

 `"Let's learn Python together!"`

-or we can *escape* the quote with a backslash.
+or we can *escape* the quote with a backslash:

+`'Let\'s learn Python together!'`

 The backslash is a special character that tells Python to treat the next character literally, not as part of the syntax or code.

-`'Let\'s learn Python together!'`
+Thus, you can do things like this:

+`str = "Fernando said, \"Python is fun!\""`

+`print(str)`

 #### Exercises

 Let's take a look at a couple of exercises.
 Read the following lines of code, but don't execute them.
 Try to figure out what they will do.
 Sketch them out with pen and paper if you need to.
 Then type them in your terminal and execute them to see what happens.

 1.